vinicius-pmoleta/aviation-data/README.md

 Aviation Data is an app to study and apply modern Android development practices, libraries and tendencies.

-The app is structured to be multi-module and leverage `Kotlin Coroutines` in a MVVM architecture with states and Android Architecture Components.
+The app is structured to be multi-module and leverage `Kotlin Coroutines` in a MVVM architecture with states and Android Architecture Components (`AACs`).

 ## Overview